Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 In general, an E5 license is required for each user who accesses protected documents in locations that use automatic labeling.
 An E3 license is required when using manual labeling.

 ## Introduction
+To collaborate with others both inside and outside the organization, content no longer stays behind a firewall&mdash;it can roam everywhere across devices, apps, and services.
+When this data roams, you want it to be protected in a way that meets the org's business and compliance policies.

+Sensitivity labels let you classify and protect your organization's data, while making sure that user productivity and their ability to collaborate isn't hindered.